corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Changes

 This mod replaces six events from the base game: `action.14`, `action.140`, `necroids.6`, `observation.3009`, `primitive.16`, and `primitive.17`.
-The action events are responsible for the standard military conquest of primitives, the necroids event is responsible for necrophage auto-conquest, the observation event is responsible for primitive infiltration, and the primitive events are related to technological enlightenment.
-These events are now altered to invoke the same code for generating buildings and districts.
+The action events are responsible for the standard military conquest of primitives, the necroids event is responsible for AI necrophage auto-conquest, the observation event is responsible for primitive infiltration, and the primitive events are related to technological enlightenment.
+These events are altered to no longer invoke code for generating buildings and districts.

-Most of the new custom logic is implemented outside of these events.
-This mod adds two custom on_actions: `on_primitive_planet_transferring` that fires before planet ownership changes and `on_primitive_planet_transferred` that fires after planet ownership changes.
-District/building generation is triggered by `on_primitive_planet_transferred`.
-The most useful part of all of this is that you can make other mods tie in to these on_actions to create new effects when primitives are conquered/infiltrated.
+Instead custom logic is implemented via the new event `primitive_conquest_enhancements.1` that fires when planet ownership changes from a primitive empire, and a series of custom effects.

 ## Localisation